eli-boninger/study-guides/guides/General web dev interview prep.md

 ### Basic concepts

+#### What is a web server?

+This could be hardware, software, or the two together.
+When referring to hardware, a web server is a computer that stores software and website components.
+This hardware connects to the Internet and supports data interchange with other conencted devices.
+When referring to hardware, a web server is a program controller how users access hosted files.
+At a minimum, the server responds to HTTP requests and understands URLs, delivering content to client devices based on the requests.

+#### What is the difference between a static web server and a dynamic web server?

+A static web server sends its hosted files as-is to the browser.

+A dynamic web server consists of a static web server plus extra software, usually an application server and a database.
+It is dynamic because the hosted files are updated prior to their sending to the brwoser.

 #### When is Server Side Rendering (SSR) better?
 When is Client-Side Rendering (CSR) better?
 What is the difference between the two?

 CSR renders a website's JavaScript in the browser.
 The server sends only bare-bones HTML contain the JS files.
 This can mean that initial load is slow, but subsequent performace can be very fast.